FAIR Signposting Profile

 This link is recommended (dashed green line in the below image) rather than mandatory because cases exist

-landing page; modifying HTTP headers of these platforms may not be possible.
+landing page; modifying HTTP headers on these platforms may not be possible.

 Examples are provided in Section 3.2.